alexcodeberlin/fastFlat/README.md

 2. Start the Apache and MySQL modules:
    - Click the "Start" button next to **Apache** to run the web server on port 80.
    - Click the "Start" button next to **MySQL** to run the MySQL server on port 3306.
-3. If there are any port conflicts, ensure Apache is set to port 80 (or an available port) and MySQL to port 3306.
-4. To confirm both servers are running:
+3. To confirm both servers are running:
    - Open a browser and visit `http://localhost`.
 If successful you should see the XAMPP dashboard.

 ### 3 Database Setup